Financial Market Roundup

 AND GROWTH

-Mortgage Rates moved higher in October as the Freddie Mac 30-year Primary Mortgage Market Survey rose to 6.72% on October 31st, up 64 basis points from September 26th.
+Mortgage rates moved slightly higher in January, as Freddie Mac’s Primary Mortgage Market Survey showed the 30-year fixed-rate mortgage averaged 6.95% on January 30, up 10 basis points from December 26.

 POLITICAL AND